 Centipedes, so called “hundred leggers”, are also misnamed because most do not have a hundred legs.
 Our common garden centipedes when fully grown have roughly 30 legs.
 Unlike their cousins the millipedes, centipedes evolved the carnivorous life style.
 They are important beneficial predators of insects and other invertebrates in landscape beds.
 To capture and subdue prey, centipedes have evolved an awesome set of appendages beneath their head know as poison claws.
 These powerful claws grasp a victim and inject poison to kill it.
 Some species secrete sticky fluids to ensnare and immobilize hapless prey.
 Large tropical centipedes carry quite a wallop and capture snakes, lizards, and small mammals.
 Although I was fortunate not to be bitten while capturing centipedes, it is generally not a good idea to hold centipedes with bare hands.
 Their bite is painful and similar in intensity to a bee sting.

 If you worry about millipedes or centipedes invading your home, two things can be done to reduce the chances of unwanted visitations.
 First, never apply mulch to landscape beds in a way that allows mulch to directly contact your foundation.
 Always leave a barrier of bare ground of at least a foot between the mulched bed and the house.
 This will limit the ability of myriapods and other unwanted guests to enter your home.
 Also, make sure that door sweeps are in good repair to reduce the chance that millipedes or centipedes will enter beneath basement doors.

-Thomas Eisner’s books “The Love of Insects” and “Secret Weapons” and the web sites listed below were used as resources for this story and Professor Shultz helped with the identification of the arthropods.
-More information on the biology of myriapods can be found at the following web sites.
+Thomas Eisner’s books “The Love of Insects” and “Secret Weapons” were used as resources for this story.
+Professor Jeffrey Shultz helped with the identification of the arthropods.
+More information on the biology of myriapods can be found at the following websites: